-Rhythms: Whole, half notes
+Tempo: 95bpm Rhythms: Whole, half notes

 The examiner will play three notes one after the other.
 Candidates are to state whether the second note is higher or lower in pitch than the first and whether the third note is higher or lower in pitch than the second.
-The test will be played twice, each time preceded by a one-bar count-in.
-There will also be a Croot note at the beginning of the test for reference.
+The test will be played twice, each time preceded by a one-bar metronome click.
+There will also be a C root note at the beginning of the test for reference.
 For this exercise, candidates are to use the words 'higher' or 'lower'.